MehrdadKiani/ModejsAPI/README.md

     }
 }
 ```
-Now we can catch it with the `handleError()` function that explained above and customize the error and status code if needed.
+Now we can catch errors with the `handleError()` function that explained above and customize the error message and status code if needed.